fteychene/docker-workshop/03_Link/README.md

 ### Networks

 Another way to communicate between containers is by using the docker networks.
-You can try this feature by running the same example with network.
+You can try this feature by running the same example with `network`.
 ```
 $ docker network create test_network
 $ docker run -d -e MYSQL_ROOT_PASSWORD=root --net=test_network --name database mysql